min2ha/ukwa-site/content/target/69375/index.en.md

   "subject": "Religion/Theology"
 }

-# Christ the King Howwood & Our Lady of Fatima Lochwinnoch on Facebook

 Facebook page of two Roman Catholic parish churches in Scotland for the parishes of Christ the King, Howwood and Our Lady of Fatima, Lochwinnoch in Renfrewshire.